 When the shoulder surgeon has identified a potential problem with your shoulder, he will often request medical images to confirm the diagnosis.
 Both ultrasound and advanced x-ray imaging are available on-site (a location convenient for north Dallas and Plano area residents).
 MRI imaging can also be requested if necessary.
 If the images reveal a minor problem, the surgeon may suggest physical therapy or some other less-invasive solution.
 If conditioning improves the stability, mobility, and pain level of your shoulder joint, nothing more may be required to get you back on the road.

-On the other hand, surgery is occasionally recommended if it will likely repair the problem and reduce pain in the joint.
-With the recent advance of shoulder surgery technology, various minimally invasive techniques exist to provide the best possible outcome.
+Depending on the severity of your shoulder injury, minimally invasive orthobiologics might provide an alternative to surgery.
+If you are not a good candidate for one of these treatments, there may be an innovative surgical solution to your shoulder pain.
+With the recent advance of shoulder surgery technology, various minimally invasive techniques exist to help provide the best possible outcome.
 Many rotator cuff repairs can be made with arthroscopic procedures involving very small incisions.
 Whatever your injury, rest assured that our shoulder surgeon and the rest of our medical team will provide you with the best care possible.
 Please contact us today to learn more about our shoulder injury care.
 Our practice is located just north of Dallas in west Plano.

 - Malik S, Chiampas G, Leonard H (November 2010).
 "Emergent evaluation of injuries to the shoulder, clavicle, and humerus".
 Emerg Med Clin North Am 28 (4): 739–63. doi:1016/j.emc.2010.06.006.
 PMID20971390